SOP-MINI/sop-site/content/sop1/lab/l2/_index.en.md

 carefully consider the order of these settings in your program - many student errors come from this!

-Note the `sleep` why is it in a loop?
+Note the `sleep`, why is it in a loop?
 Can the sleep time be exact?
 {{< details "Answer" >}}
 `sleep` is interrupted by signal handling, so restart is necessary.
 Since `sleep` returns remaining sleep time as seconds,